 But for gumbo, we relied on our dear Southern friends for this authentic meal.
 This potato gumbo is my twist of an iconic recipe that I adore.

+The roux.
 Roux is a French culinary term for the browning and cooking of melted butter mixed with flour.
 This paste is cooked slowly, as you do not want to burn it, as it transforms its color from caramel to chocolate brown.

 Now roux is typically equal parts flour and butter heated together to make a paste.
 You can also make roux using oil.
 I chose to use olive oil, of course.
+You cook the paste over medium heat to the desired color you like.
+Some prefer a dark chocolate color roux, others prefer lighter.

 I made mine a caramel color because the darker roux made well, an unattractive looking potato gumbo.
 It is also easy to burn the roux when you get to the darker color, and no one wants to taste that in their potato gumbo.

+Customizable.
 Whether you are making gumbo with potatoes or without, you can vary the meat you want to feature.
-Andouille sausage is almost always included in gumbo.
-It adds spice and tremendous flavor to your dish.
+You can also adjust the spice level to your preference, but I like a small bit of kick, nothing too overpowering.

 Laissez les bon temps rouler! (let the good times roll)